 The objective of this graduate course is to provide students with the skills and knowledge necessary for computational modeling of biological and physiological systems and

 interpretation and analysis of biological data using computational techniques.
-The course will cover elements of programming and introduction to computational biostatistics,
+The course covers elements of programming, computational biostatistics, regression analysis, algorithms of